Last Updated on

 CrossFit has gotten insanely popular.

 Millions of people are relying upon it as a fast, total body workout.
 They are plugged into a community that gets them quickly to their workout goals.
+However, having the right equipment is extremely important for all forms of exercise.
+In addition to having the right gloves, you’ll also want the best CrossFit shoes available.
+We tested 23 choices to come up with this list of 9.

 This high intensity interval training program works your core, tones your body, and improves your cardio.